 Loch Monzievaird offers great accommodation in surroundings full of natural beauty and interest.
 This area of Highland Perthshire abounds with wildlife and activities, and is a convenient centre from which to tour other parts of Scotland.

-Loch Monzievaird at Crieff offers one self catering holiday cottage and 23 self catering Norwegian holiday lodges, sleeping between four and eight guests.
-They offer wonderful holiday homes in a beautiful region of Perthshire, where the Highlands meet the Lowlands at the very heart of Scotland.
+Loch Monzievaird offers 19 Self Catering Norwegian holiday chalets and one Self Catering Holiday Cottage, sleeping between four and eight guests.
+These wonderful properties reside in the beautiful region of Perthshire, where the Highlands meet the Lowlands at the very heart of Scotland.

-Loch Monzievaird is a beautiful Highland estate set in an historic designed landscape.
-The grounds are protected by Historic Scotland and extend to 40 acres.
+A beautiful Highland estate set in an historic designed landscape, Loch Monzievaird grounds are protected by Historic Scotland and extend to 40 acres.
 Across the road from our entrance is a small track that connects into a huge local path network.
 We are two miles from Crieff, hidden away in a quiet location perfect for either using as a base from which to discover Highland Perthshire or to venture to the east or west coast on days out.

 Some lodges can accommodate up to eight; others are smaller, and some even have saunas.
 Gamekeeper's Cottage at the entrance to the estate sleeps up to six adults.
 All are fully equipped for a special holiday.

-On the north side of the loch, on what was known as the 'Dry Isle', are the remains of an old fortress called Castle Cluggy.
-This was the original home of the lairds of Ochtertyre.
+Loch Monzievaird was the original home of the lairds of Ochtertyre.
+On the north side of the loch, on what was known as the 'Dry Isle,’ are the remains of an old fortress called Castle Cluggy.
 The fortress was referred to as 'ancient' in a charter of 1467.
-It belonged to the Red Comyn, who was killed by Robert the Bruce in the convent of the Minorites at Dumfries.
+It belonged to the Red Comyn, who was killed by Robert the Bruce in the convent of the Minorities at Dumfries.
 It is thought that Sir William Murray last inhabited the castle in the middle of the 17th century.

 The scenery was beautiful enough to inspire Robert Burns on a visit to Ochtertyre in June 1787 to write: